Scott Gowans

-Scott Gowans is an Australian rules football coach and coach of the Sydney Swans in the AFL Women's, having previously served as the head coach of the North Melbourne Football Club in the AFL Women's competition (AFLW) between 2019 and 2020.
+Scott Gowans is a former Australian rules football coach who coached in the AFL Women's (AFLW).
+Gowans served as senior coach of the North Melbourne Football Club from 2019 to 2020 and the Sydney Swans from season 7 to 2025.

 Coaching career

 Gowans coached senior local men's football in West Gippsland as an assistant with Longwarry in the Ellinbank & District Football League in 2013 and 2014, before becoming senior coach during the 2015 and 2016 seasons.

 In 2015 and 2016 he also served as the inaugural head coach of the Dandenong Stingrays women's academy side, including in the Stingrays 2016 Youth Girls Academy Challenge premiership win.

 Gowans coached the Victoria Country side at the 2016 AFL Youth Girls National Championships before winning the national title with the same side at the 2017 Championships.

 Gowans coached Diamond Creek to a grand final appearance in the VFL Women's competition in 2017.

 Gowans served as an assistant coach for Carlton during the inaugural 2017 AFL Women's season.